Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 > **Note**: It will be very slow and I recommend running this on a GPU to get a ~100x time speedup.
 I wrote a [tutorial][5] to explain how to get setup on a GPU with AWS.

-As you can see, with **only 30 minutes** of training and **1 epoch**, our model achieves about **87%** accuracy on the classification task.
-It is already an excellent performance and it was achieved with very little data and very little time.
+As you can see, in **only 30 minutes** of training and **1 epoch**, our model achieves about **87%** accuracy on the classification task.
+It is already an excellent performance and it is achieved with very little data and very little time.
 I would challenge you to beat it and learn how to classify these 37 pet breeds in less than 30 minutes using the [Oxford-IIIT dataset][2] :p

 This performance is a good baseline.
-Let's see if we can improve on it by training with more epochs.
+Let's see if we can improve on it when training with more epochs.

 ```clojure
 ;; Training with a ResNet18 base model on a GPU for 6 epochs